 Equipment is a broad term that includes much more than just your appliances and your heating and air conditioning system.
 A good way to think about it is that, if it draws an electrical current from your home, it’s probably considered equipment.
 Here’s a more complete breakdown of what’s typically included in equipment breakdown coverage:

 Equipment breakdown insurance doesn’t cover damage to your items caused by old age or basic wear and tear.
 It also doesn’t cover rust, mold, pest damage or other problems that result from not taking care of your equipment.

 You might expect to pay about $25–$50 per year for a standard equipment breakdown coverage plan that provides $100,000 of coverage.

 Also remember that you’re responsible for paying your deductible before your insurance company will help you pay to repair or replace your equipment.
 Equipment breakdown coverage typically includes its own deductible that’s separate from your policy deductible.
 A common equipment breakdown coverage deductible is $500, regardless of what your policy deductible is.

 Typical equipment breakdown coverage plans provide $100,000 of coverage and come with a $500 deductible that’s separate from your policy deductible.

 There are several different options when it comes to protecting your appliances and other equipment in your home.
-Let’s explore what home insurance policies, home warranties and manufacturer warranties cover and how they differ from equipment breakdown coverage.
+Let’s explore home warranties vs home insurance policies vs manufacturer warranties, what they cover and how they differ from equipment breakdown coverage.